What Is The Drug Education Forum

 The Forum meets at least three times a year.
 Meetings are open to members of the Forum and members of our sister organisation the Drug Education Practitioners Forum.

-The meetings are an opportunity to discuss drug policy with senior policy makers, share good practice and new research, and learn more about the work of our members.
+The meetings are an opportunity to discuss drug policy with senior policy makers, share good practice and new research.
+Also, every person and organisation can learn more about the work of our members.
+These meetings are useful and popular among forum members.

 The Forum elects an Advisory Group from amongst the membership every two years.
-This group overseas the work of the coordinator and takes a leading role in developing the work plan and representing the Forum to wider audiences.
+This group overseas the work of the coordinator.
+Also, it takes a leading role in developing the work plan and representing the Forum to wider audiences.

-To find out more about the role of the advisory group its current membership go here.
+To find out more about the role of the advisory group its current membership, go to this page on www.drugeducationforum.com.